blue gradient

 Quick facts on GPT-5 pricing, token rates, limits, and advanced usage tips.

-If you’re wondering whether GPT-5 is worth the investment, it helps to see how it stacks up against the competition.
+If you’re wondering whether GPT-5 is worth the investment, it helps to compare not just GPT-5 itself, but also the newer GPT-5.4 family and how each model tier fits different workloads.

 Here’s a quick side-by-side to help you decide where GPT-5 fits in your workflow: